Harbin Pharmaceutical Group: History

 HPGC manufactures and distributes products for GNC China (known as 健安喜 (Jiàn'ānxǐ)) under a joint venture, GNC (Shanghai) Food Technology Co., Ltd, formed in February 2019.

 In February 2022, HPGC was stripped of its National Enterprise Technology Center status, a state designation for enterprises identified as capable of extraordinary technology innovation, by the National Development and Reform Commission after failing to meet the previous year's qualification requirements.

+Harbin Pharmaceutical Group No. 6 Factory is renowned for its magnificent architecture, splendid exterior, and strong European style, earning it the nickname "The Oriental Louvre."
+On January 16, 2024, Harbin Pharmaceutical Group Co., Ltd. announced through its official Douyin (TikTok) account that the factory would be open to the public, and the Printmaking Museum would offer free admission.
+On the opening day, Harbin No. 6 Pharmaceutical Factory welcomed more than 20,000 visitors, with many waiting in line for over an hour to enter.